Factors to be Considered While Fixing Canal Alignment

 2. It should be spotted that the canal does not pass through a village or town but by the side of it.

-3. Cross-drainage works should be avoided since such works are very costly.
+3. Cross-drainage work should be avoided since such work is very costly.

 4. Deep cuttings and high filling should be avoided.